 There isn’t an OSHA Canada, but people and organizations don’t always know this fact.
 Instead, Canada uses the term Occupational Health and Safety (OH&S) for its safety standards.

-Read On To Learn About The Occupational Health and Safety Standards in Canada (OH&S)
+Learn About The Occupational Health and Safety Standards in Canada (OH&S)

 For most people in Canada, the agency that you would contact is the provincial or territorial agency in the area where you work.
 There are some exceptions to this approach.
 For example, Federal legislation covers employees of the federal government, including Crown agencies and corporations across Canada, as well as to employees of companies or sectors that operate across provincial or international borders.
 These businesses include: